What is a Topographic Survey?

 Some topo surveys also enhance the contours with spot elevations at certain essential points.
 Depending on the purpose of the survey, these spot elevations may be accurate to a tenth of a foot (0.1’) or even a hundredth of a foot (0.01’) of the actual elevation.

-What is the purpose of having a Topographic Survey?
+What is the purpose of having a Topo Survey?

 Having this original surface allows the engineer to calculate the amount of earthwork that needs to be done to bring the site to the final grade.
 The Engineer can also balance the earthwork so that dirt need not be taken off the site or brought onto the site.

-An architect uses the topographic survey in almost the same way, but may also plot the surface in three-dimensions to get an idea of the finished look of the site with the improvements.
+An Architect uses the topo survey in almost the same way, but may also plot the surface in three-dimensions to get an idea of the finished look of the site with the improvements.
 This may be used in a presentation to the owner of the land, or to the public in a public meeting before design and or construction of a municipal or government building.

 There are two common methods of completing a topographic survey.
 They are: